The bristle worm, also known as the Polychaeta, is one of the most controversial critters in the saltwater aquaria hobby.

 Benefits of Keeping a Bristle Worm in Your Aquarium

-Most of the time you won’t realize that you have bristle worms, as they often come out at night to clean up the tank of anything the other inhabitants missed.
+Most of the time you won’t realize that you have bristle worms.
+Usually, they often come out at night to clean up the tank of anything the other inhabitants missed.

-If you suddenly remove one, you’ll start seeing more decaying matter than you previously did, which can, in some cases, cause an ammonia and nitrite spike, which is very harmful.
+If you suddenly remove one, you’ll start seeing more decaying matter than you previously did.
+This can sometimes cause an ammonia and nitrite spike, which is very harmful.
 It may be better for overall aquarium health to simply leave bristle worms where they are.

-There is a low chance of a harmless bristle worm reproducing by feeding on just leftover matter, so it is unlikely that they will overrun your tank.
+There is a low chance of a harmless bristle worm reproducing by feeding on just leftover matter.
+So it is unlikely that they will take over your tank.

-In addition, as previously mentioned, they will feed on dead fish carcasses.
-As you know, a decaying fish will quickly raise your ammonia to unsafe levels, and if you can’t find the body fast enough, it can crash your tank.
+Bristle worms will even feed on dead fish carcasses.
+As you know, a decaying fish will quickly raise your ammonia to unsafe levels.
+And if you can’t find the body fast enough, it might even crash your tank.

 Even just one bristle worm will be able to help you cut down on the amount of ammonia released by a dead fish.
 And if you don’t have a saltwater clean-up crew, a bristle worm can help do the job that these animals normally would.

 Negatives of Keeping Bristle Worms in Your Aquarium

 While they can be beneficial by ridding your tank of decaying matter, they do pose some danger.

 As previously mentioned, even a peaceful bristle worm can have toxic spines.
 Luckily, they only cause mild irritation, which feels at worst like a bee sting.
 But it is up to you whether or not keeping that risk around is worth it.